 On Jan.
-6 or Twelfth Night, also known as the Epiphany (Święto Trzech Króli), Poles take small boxes containing chalk, a gold ring, incense and a piece of amber, in memory of the gifts of the Magi, to church to be blessed.
-Once at home, they inscribe the date and "K+M+B+" with the blessed chalk above every door in the house to provide protection against illness and misfortune for those within.
+6 or Twelfth Night, also known as the Epiphany (Święto Trzech Króli), Poles take small boxes containing chalk, a gold ring, incense, and a piece of amber, in memory of the gifts of the Magi to church to be blessed.
+Once at home, they inscribe the date and "K+M+B+" with the blessed chalk above every door in the house to protect against illness and misfortune for those within.

 A King Cake with a lucky coin or almond is baked on this day.
 The one to receive the piece with a coin or almond must host the next party.
-The Feast of the Three Kings ends the swiete wieczory -- the twelve holy nights that began on Christmas Day -- and signals the beginning of zapusty or karnawal (carnival season) that precedes Lent and then Easter.
+The Feast of the Three Kings ends the swiete wieczory—the 12 holy nights that began on Christmas Day—and signals the beginning of zapusty or karnawal (carnival season) that precedes Lent and then Easter.

 International King Cake Recipes

 The tradition of serving a King Cake with a bean, coin, or baby Jesus baked inside is not solely a Polish one.
 Most Eastern European countries do this along with many other European and American countries (North America, South America, Central America).
 Here are more King Cake recipes to help you celebrate:

 - Spanish Roscon de Reyes Recipe